ICE Mortgage Technology Scripting Objects Reference

 Navigate to Application/Loan routes using script.

-Form/Custom Tool from Global Custom Tool
+Navigate to Standard Form/Custom Form/Custom Tool from Global Custom Tool.

 {